Space Systems Laboratory (MIT)

 The Space Systems Laboratory (SSL) is in the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology in Cambridge, MA.
 Its mission is to develop the technology and systems analysis associated with small spacecraft, precision optical systems, and International Space Station technology research and development.

 History

 A previous Space Systems Laboratory (Maryland) was founded at MIT in 1976, by faculty members Renee Miller and J.W.
 Mar.
 In 1990, lab director Dr. Dave Akin moved the lab to the University of Maryland.

 The current Space Systems Laboratory was founded in 1995 at MIT.
-It begun as a part of the Space Engineering Research Center (SERC).
+It began as a part of the Space Engineering Research Center (SERC).

 The laboratory has a practice of Conceive-Design-Implement-Operate (CDIO), working to provide students hands-on learning as a part of their coursework.
 One of the laboratory's flagship research testbeds, SPHERES, began in 1999 as an undergraduate senior design project.

 People

 The current directors of the SSL are Rebecca Masterson and Prof. Richard Linares.
 The principal research scientist is Alvar Saenz-Otero.
 Former director Prof. Dave Miller is now faculty for the laboratory.
 Long time staff include Marilyn Good and Paul Bauer.